top of page

 The science of learning as a critical lever for improved equity

-• Guest Speaker: ‘Guiding principles for equitable whole-child design’ with Laura E. Hernandez
+• 20 minute mark - Guest Speaker: ‘Guiding principles for equitable whole-child design’ with Laura E. Hernandez from Learning Policy Institute (US)

 Term 2 In-Person Workshop: How do we prioritise our activities for improved education equity?